Skip to content

 Lambda reuses execution environments across invocations.
 Code outside the handler runs once during the cold start (INIT phase) and persists in memory for subsequent invocations.
 If you create a database connection inside the handler, you create a new connection on every single invocation — which is slow (adding 50-200ms per call), wasteful (opening and closing connections unnecessarily), and can exhaust database connection limits under high concurrency.
 By initializing outside the handler, the connection is created once and reused for the lifetime of the execution environment (typically 5-15 minutes of inactivity).

 Without ReportBatchItemFailures configured, if your function throws an error while processing any message in the batch, Lambda considers the entire batch as failed.
 All 10 messages return to the queue and will be processed again — including the 9 that succeeded.
-This causes duplicate processing of successful messages and keeps failing on the same bad message.
+This causes duplicate processing of successful messages and keeps failing on the same bad message, potentially leading to a poison pill scenario.
 The fix is to enable ReportBatchItemFailures in the event source mapping and have your function return a list of failed message IDs in the batchItemFailures response field.
 Lambda then only returns the specific failed messages to the queue while acknowledging the successful ones.

 Reserved concurrency sets a maximum limit on how many concurrent executions a function can have, carved out from the account-level pool.
-If you reserve 100 for a function, that function can never exceed 100 concurrent executions, and those 100 are guaranteed even if other functions are consuming the rest of the pool.
+Applying reserved concurrency to the background reporting function will cap its usage and prevent it from starving the critical API.
 Provisioned concurrency, on the other hand, keeps a specified number of execution environments pre-initialized and warm, eliminating cold starts.
-You pay for provisioned environments whether they are used or not.
-Reserved concurrency is about capacity management and isolation (free).
-Provisioned concurrency is about latency optimization (costs money).
-They serve different purposes and can be used together.
+You should configure provisioned concurrency for the customer-facing API to ensure immediate response times during traffic spikes.
+Reserved concurrency is about capacity management and isolation (which is free), while provisioned concurrency is about latency optimization (which costs money).

 4. Your Lambda function is configured with 128 MB of memory and processes image files.
 It runs slowly even though memory usage is only 40 MB.
 Why, and how do you fix it?